RodolfoALopes/continuous_optimization/README.md

 [9] Virtual Library of Simulation Experiments. *Test Functions and Datasets - Sphere Function*.
 Access 08-11-2020.
 (2020)

 [10] R. A. Lopes, A. R. R. Freitas, R. C. P. Silva. *Local Search with Groups of Step Sizes* Operations Research Letters.
 (2021)

+[11] R. A. Lopes and A. R. R. Freitas. *Gray-Box local Search with Groups of Step Sizes* Soft Computing.
+(2023)